 Public Administration and Social Services

-The list of nearby schools has been selected by researching which schools offer similar programs to University of California - Irvine.
+The list of schools below have been selected by researching which schools offer similar programs to University of California – Irvine.

 - Saginaw Valley State University in University Center, MI (2 miles away)